keunlee/istio-knative-starter-workbench/docs/OCP_EXAMPLES.md

 git clone https://github.com/maistra/istio.git
 ```

+For this example, let us assume that you've cloned this repository to:

+`/tmp/repositories/maistra/istio`

 **Maistra** is the RH version of Istio tailored for OpenShift installation.
 More information about Maistra can be found [here](https://maistra.io/docs/ossm-vs-community.html).

 ### A Note on Enabling Automatic Sidecar Injection